Driving in Austria - A Guide for Visitors

 Driving License

-When driving in Austria, you must have a valid driving license issued in the EU or EEA countries or you're a holder of an international driving license.
+When driving in Austria, you must have a valid driving license issued in the EU or EEA countries or a holder of an international driving license.
 A passport or an ID must be carried together with the license.

 Speed Limits